1. Ana Ng – They Might Be Giants

 diverse and multi-faceted thing.

-Blur correlated with my impression of London: trips to Portobello Road on a
+'For Tomorrow' by Blur correlated with my impression of London: Portobello Road on a

-Square, hanging around Camden Town.
-It wasn't just the music but what Blur wore, which felt more urbane than many of their contemporaries.
+Square, Hammersmith flyover, HMV Megastore on Oxford Street, the District Line, Camden Town.
+It wasn't just their music but Blur's image, which felt more urbane than many of their contemporaries, Suede included.
 This impression was probably enhanced by repeated viewings of the tour documentary Starshaped, which tapes guy acquired on video.
-This was a very different Blur on display to the one that would later trade punches with Oasis, and all the better for it.
-For a while they were my favourite band.
+This was a very different Blur on display to the one that would trade punches with Oasis, and all the better for it: less calculated, more immediate, whimsically humorous, if somewhat jaded.
+For a while they were my favourite band and Modern Life is Rubbish one of my most listened to albums.

 I perceived Elastica to be a more